adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The smallest flower is a thought, a life answering to some feature of the Great Whole, of whom they have a persistent intuition. - Honoré de Balzac</code></pre>
+<pre><code>1 » I'm a great believer in luck and I find the harder I work, the more I have of it. - Thomas Jefferson</code></pre>
-<pre><code>2 » A good hockey player plays where the puck is.
-A great hockey player plays where the puck is going to be. - Wayne Gretzky</code></pre>
+<pre><code>2 » He that never changes his opinions, never corrects his mistakes, and will never be wiser on the morrow than he is today. - Tryon Edwards</code></pre>
-<pre><code>3 » We can change our lives.
-We can do, have, and be exactly what we wish. - Tony Robbins</code></pre>
+<pre><code>3 » We must be as courteous to a man as we are to a picture, which we are willing to give the advantage of a good light. - Ralph Waldo Emerson</code></pre>
 </details>

 <!--END_SECTION:waka-->